isfopo/drum-sequencer/README.md

 |     |     |     |     | v   |     |     |     |
 |     |     |     |     |     |     | x   |     |

-This mode changes the parts of the sequence the visible gid represents.
+This mode changes the parts of the sequence the visible grid represents.
 This mode, like a few others, works in two parts.
 First, hold the two button marked with x's, then press any of the the buttons marked with up, down, left or right carets.

 Up and down will allow you to shift up and down four rows, changing the visible grid to the next or previous four midi notes, if pressing up, or the previous four notes.
 This will not extend beyond notes C2 to D3#.